Addiction is not a choice. It is a chronic brain disease that requires treatment and management over time like other chronic illnesses.

 Addiction affects the whole family.

 One family member may struggle with addiction, but the whole family suffers.
 Family involvement and support is important during active addiction, treatment and recovery.
 Outcomes are best when people with addiction and their families learn coping skills and recover together.
-People with addiction and their families should be involved in the development of drug policies, health laws and the development of best practices, standards of care and guidelines for harm reduction and treatment.
+Families should be involved in the development of a treatment plan for our loved ones.
+People with addiction and their families should also be involved in the development of drug policies, health laws and the development of best practices, standards of care and guidelines for harm reduction and treatment.

 Privacy laws need to be changed to acknowledge the role of family caregivers.